noamshenwald/noamshenwald.github.io/README.md

 # Noam Shenwald

-PhD student in Computer Science at the Hebrew University of Jerusalem, advised by Orna Kupferman.
+I'm a PhD student in Computer Science at the Hebrew University of Jerusalem, advised by [Orna Kupferman](https://www.cs.huji.ac.il/~ornak/).
-Research focuses on reactive synthesis and algorithmic game theory.
+My research focuses on on the connection between reactive synthesis and algorithmic game theory.
 ---

 ## Publications